Inside DELTA: 5 Questions with James Perry

 What is your background?

-James is a born and bred North Carolinian, as are his parents and most of his extended family (which is substantial — his grandfather had 18 children).
+Perry is a born and bred North Carolinian, as are his parents and most of his extended family (which is substantial — his grandfather had 18 children).

 “There are a lot of Perrys around here,” he laughed.

-Raised in Lewisburg and later Henderson — where “you could throw a dime from one end of town to the other” — James enjoys a more rural life.
+Raised in Lewisburg and later Henderson — where “you could throw a dime from one end of town to the other” — Perry enjoys a more rural life.
 He particularly likes the green space and quiet of his new neighborhood in Angier, where he and his wife, Shayla, recently bought their first home.

 “It’s just enough country for me, while still being close to the city,” he said.
 And although he has a two-hour round-trip commute to and from work, “It’s 100% worth it to live there, in my own place,” he said.